ajbrookhouse/WSU_PlantBio_ML/Instructions/installation.md

 # Installation

-- [ ] Since the Program requires "The PyTorch Connectomics package" which mainly developed on Linux machines with NVIDIA GPUs.
-We recommend using **Linux** or **Windows** to ensure the compatibility of latest features with your system.
+- [ ] Since the Program requires "The PyTorch Connectomics package" which mainly developed on Linux machines with NVIDIA GPUs, we recommend using **Linux** or **Windows** to ensure the compatibility of latest features with your system.
 The instruction below are for **WINDOWS**.

 - [ ] Install Miniconda [here](https://docs.conda.io/en/latest/miniconda.html) following their instructions.